Ironholds/Blockr/Readme.md

 __Status:__ Unstable/in development

 ##Contents
-At the moment, MetaAnalysis contains three central components, in the _ComponentFiles_ folder.
-In order, these are:
+At the moment, Blockr contains two types of analysis:

-* _ipblock.r_: runs the analysis over the _ipblocks_ table, which contains all currently extant blocks - in other words, the fleeting temporary blocks given out in the last N days, along with all indefinites.
-* _logging.r_: runs the analysis over the _logging_ table, which contains all block actions taken over all time - or for our purposes, since 2006.
-* _registration\_data.r_: provides details on comparative block and registration numbers, to (amongst other things) identify the probability of a user being indefinitely blocked, and how this has changed over time.
+* _Core Scripts_: runs a basic analysis over the _ipblocks_ and _logging_ tables, categorising blocks, returning and saving the anonymised, aggregate data (in the _Data_ folder) and graphing the output (in the _Graphs_ folder).
+* _Optional Scripts_: some optional data-retrieval and analysis that takes the output of the Core Scripts and returns, for example, more nuanced regression graphs, and comparisons with edit filter hits and registration times.

 ##Dependencies
 The biggest one is access to the Wikimedia analytics slaves - if you don't have that, this project is unlikely to be helpful to you unless you have a particular fondness for stealing my terrible, terrible code.
-MetaAnalysis scripts are also dependent on several R packages, specifically:
+Blockr scripts are also dependent on several R packages, specifically:

 * [Plyr](https://plyr.had.co.nz/)
 * [ggplot2](https://ggplot2.org/)